HMS Clyde (P257): Operational history

-HMS Clyde was commissioned into the Royal Navy in a ceremony at Portsmouth Naval base on 30 January 2007.
+HMS Clyde was commissioned into the Royal Navy in a ceremony at HMNB Portsmouth on 30 January 2007.

-After being commissioned into active service Clyde was sent to the South Atlantic to relieve as the Royal Navy's patrol vessel in the area based in the Falkland Islands.
+After being commissioned into active service HMS Clyde was sent to the South Atlantic to relieve as the Royal Navy's patrol vessel in the area based in the Falkland Islands.
 Unlike predecessors in this role Clyde stayed in South Atlantic waters, with a contract in place for her to remain in the Falkland Islands until 2018.

 In January 2011, the government of Brazil denied HMS Clyde access to Rio de Janeiro in solidarity with Argentinian claims over the Falkland Islands sovereignty dispute, as Uruguay had done with the previous September.